Man accused of mass slaying in Muskogee charged with six counts of first-degree murder

 Lee was Pridgeon's brother, she said.

-The children's mother, whom police identified as Brittany Anderson, was flown to a Tulsa hospital where she remained Wednesday in stable condition.
-Although she is not yet fully coherent, doctor's were hoping to move forward with physical therapy soon, her younger sister, Raven Anderson, said.
+The children's mother, whom police identified as Brittany Anderson, was flown to a Tulsa hospital, where she remained stable Wednesday.
+Although she is not yet fully coherent, doctors were hoping to be able to move forward with physical therapy soon, her older sister, Raven Anderson, said.

-Pridgeon was the father to five of Brittany Anderson's eight children, her sister said, and there were three additional children in the home at the time who survived the shooting uninjured, aged 1-month, 1 and 7.
+Pridgeon was the father to five of Brittany Anderson's eight children, her sister said, and three additional children, ages 1 month, 1 and 7, were in the home at the time and were uninjured.

 Hamlin and Loge each declined to discuss any possible motives Pridgeon might have had for the shootings, and his charging affidavit stated only that he "shot the victims causing their death."